Colectivos from Playa Del Carmen to Tulum and Cancun

 Colectivo Prices for Playa Del Carmen to Cancun

-The one way price is 34 pesos to Cancun and 22 pesos to Puerto Morelos.
+The one way price is 42 pesos to Cancun and proportional payments for points in between.
 You pay as you get on the bus.
 Keep your ticket with you at all times as proof you paid, this is true with all bus/colectivo service in Mexico.
 Once you arrive in Cancun and you want to get off before the main terminal, you can get off at Plaza Las Americas, a popular place to go shopping in Cancun (you will need to ask the driver to drop you there).The end point is just across from the Cancun bus terminal. (see map in our Cancun Bus Station Guide)

 Can you take the colectivo to the Cancun Airport?